karegoie/sunfish/README.md

-# Sunfish HMM - Advanced Gene Prediction with Continuous Wavelet Transform
+# Sunfish HMM - Advanced Gene Prediction with Wavelet + k-mer Features

-This is an advanced version of the Sunfish gene annotation tool that uses a Continuous Density Hidden Markov Model (HMM) with Continuous Wavelet Transform (CWT) features for gene prediction.
+This is an advanced version of the Sunfish gene annotation tool that uses a Continuous Density Hidden Markov Model (HMM) with Continuous Wavelet Transform (CWT) and k-mer frequency features for gene prediction.

 ## New Features